gandib/easy-shop-client/README.md

 ## Usage

 1. **Access the website:**
-   Open your web browser and navigate to Live client site `https://Easy Shop-sharing-community-client.vercel.app`. and live backend site `https://Easy Shop-sharing-community-server.vercel.app`
+   Open your web browser and navigate to Live client site `https://easy-shop-client.vercel.app`. and live backend site `easy-shop-server-puce`

 2. **Browse Easy Shop:**
    Explore the Easy Shop and view detailed information.